 Please download the Intro Packet for Factories.
 The steps of Factory Certification include:

 - Wage Assessment Fair Trade Training - Workers and Managers

 - Governance Structures for Fair Trade

 - Traceability of Fair Trade Cotton (FLO)

 - Produce Fair Trade Certified Product and receive Fair Trade Premium

-How to Source Fair Trade Certified Apparel and Linens
+How to Source Fair Trade Certified Apparel and Home Goods

-- Use Fair Trade cotton.
-You can either purchase the seed cotton directly from a certified producer group or require that your manufacturer source Fair Trade cotton from certified groups.
+- Purchase Fair Trade Certified Cotton: You can either purchase the seed cotton direclty from a certified producer group or require that your manufacturer source Fair Trade cotton from certified groups.
 For non-cotton products, other fibers can be used.

-- Purchase products according to Fair Trade terms and agree to pay a 1-10% Fair Trade premium to a worker-controlled fund.
-The Fair Trade premium level depends on wage levels in the factory.
-Garment workers decide collectively how to spend these funds.
-Examples include a disaster relief fund for factory workers, a scholarship fund for workers’ children, infrastructure improvements in their local communities, or a cash bonus.
+- Purchase from a Fair Trade Certified Manufacturing Facility: Manufacture your products at a registered Fair Trade USA factory and agree to pay a 1-10% Fair Trade permium to a worker-controlled fund.
+Workers democratically vote on how to spend these funds.
+Examples include a disaster relief fund for factory workers, a scholarship fund for workers' children, infrastructure improvements in their local communities, or a cash bonus.